 In general, non-surgical skin tightening procedures work by using targeted energy to heat deeper layers of skin, which stimulates collagen and elastin production and gradually improves skin tone and texture.
 Some treatments also affect fibrous tissue to help smooth cellulite.
-There are numerous FDA cleared skin tightening treatments and technologies on the market; each uses a unique mechanism to achieve the desired result.
-Our guide below will help you learn more about non-surgical skin tightening and your various options.
+There are numerous FDA cleared skin tightening treatments and technologies on the market, and each uses a unique mechanism to achieve the desired result.
+This guide will help you learn more about non-surgical skin tightening and your various options.

 - Why consider non-surgical skin tightening?

 - Non-surgical skin tightening treatments & technologies

 - Infographic guide to non-surgical body contouring options

 As we age, production of collagen and elastin—two proteins that help our skin stay plump, firm and smooth—slows down, resulting in areas of lax, sagging skin on the face, neck and body.
 If you are bothered by skin laxity, non-surgical skin tightening can temporarily halt this process and restore a firmer, smoother, more youthful appearance with little to no downtime.

 - Tightens mild to moderately loose skin on the face, neck, or body without surgery or scars